 - 1. Explain the difference between measures of poverty and income inequality.
 Can poverty decline in the presence of increasing income inequality? - 2.
+South America is the continent with arguably the most pronounced swings in inequality over the past two decades.
 By many measures, income inequality in Latin America has become more pronounced over the 1990s but less extreme over the 2000s.
-Discuss two reasons [of your choice] why international trade in final goods may have been a cause.
-Offer two alternative reasons [of your choice] why international trade may not have been the cause for worsening income inequality. - 3.
-Outlook on International Capital Markets: Offer an explanation why foreign direct investment and trade in intermediate goods may overturn the rationale from trade in final goods.
+Discuss two potential explanations [of your choice] why international trade in final goods may have been a cause.

+Offer two alternative explanations [of your choice] why international trade may not have been the cause.

+3. Offer an explanation why foreign direct investment and trade in intermediate goods may overturn the rationale from trade in final goods.